Electrical Safety in the Home and Garden - Using an RCD and Other Tips to Prevent Shock

-An RCD or "Residual Current Device", shuts off power when these type of events take place, before an accident can occur, increasing your safety.
+An RCD or "Residual Current Device", shuts off power when there's an electrical "leak", increasing your safety.
 An RCD is an electrical safety device which can typically be plugged into a standard socket outlet.

 An RCD is also known as a GFI (Ground Fault Interrupter) or GFCI (Ground Fault Circuit Interrupter) in the US and some other countries.
 Historically these devices were called ELCBs (Earth Leakage Circuit Breakers).

 What is Meant by "Ground" or "Earth" ?

 If you've ever opened a plug attached to the flex of an appliance, you'll notice that there is a green or green/yellow wire atached to one of the pins.
 If the appliance has a metal body, this wire is attached to the casing via the power cord.
-If any of the live components inside the appliance come lose or break, and touch the casing, this wire draws a surge of current and may blow the fuse (if fitted in the plug).
+If any of the live components inside the appliance come loose or break, and touch the casing, this wire draws a surge of current and may blow the fuse (if fitted in the plug).
 The miniature circuit breaker (MCB) at the consumer unit (or "fusebox") may also blow.
 However the RCD at the consumer unit will almost certainly trip.
 Any of these scenarios will safely cut off power.

 "Ground" and "earth" mean the same thing.
 The term "ground" however is used in the US.
 For a more detailed discussion, see my article What Is the Ground (Earth) Wire For?